from Paradise Lost (IV.222-44)(1667)

 - Cary/Morison Ode: The Turn 65-74

-- Chorus (from Henry the Fifth III.i.1-17)
+- Chorus (Henry the Fifth III.i.1-17)

 - Despayre in Praise of Suicide (Faerie Queene 1.9.39-40)